 She worked as an au pair in Switzerland and Britain before moving to Connecticut in 1967.
 Uli had always loved to travel and following her move to the US, she applied to become a flight attendant for TWA.

-That Friday morning had begun like any other.
+That Friday morning had began like any other.
 Derickson joined her colleagues Flight Attendants Judith Cox, Hazel Hesp, Elizabeth Howes and Helen Sheahan; along with Captain John Testrake, First Officer Philip Maresca and Flight Engineer Christian Zimmermann at Athens airport, where they awaited the arrival of their Boeing 727-200 (N64339), on route from Cairo.
 The crew would then take the aircraft onward to Rome before Flight 847 continued to Boston and Los Angeles, with a final destination of San Diego.

 All seemed normal as the 152 passengers boarded the jet.
 Little did they know that among them were two well dressed Amal Terrorists, later identified as Mohammed Ali Hamadi and Hassan Izz-Al-Din.